Papamoa: History and culture

 Māori settlement of Papamoa dates back to approximately 1400 CE with a significant pā complex overlooking the fertile plains and abundant coastal fisheries.
 For the next 300 years the people prospered, harvesting their crops and fisheries, occupying and abandoning sites in accordance with the kūmara cycle and soil fertility.

 Papamoa has 16 km of white sandy beach stretching from the boundary with Mount Maunganui in the west to the Kaituna River in the east.
 Widespread Pākehā settlement of the area did not start until the early 1960s and prior to this Papamoa had been largely a rural area.
 Once a small and tight knit community, many of Papamoa Beach's sweeping paddocks have been swallowed up by urban development.

 In subsequent decades, Papamoa is currently one of the fastest growing suburbs of Tauranga, with many different subdivisions developing concurrently on different blocks of land on the fringes of the suburb.
 It is popular for fishing, surfing, and as a holiday retreat.

+Marae

 The local Mangatawa or Tamapahore Marae and its Tamapahore meeting house is a meeting place for the Ngāi Te Rangi hapū of Ngā Pōtiki.